Understanding Adversarial Attacks in Machine Learning

 At Lumenova AI, we are developing techniques for discovering adversarial weaknesses in black-box models that work with structured / tabular data, which are prevalent in many industries, such as Finance, Healthcare, or Insurance.

-The Lumenova AI platform allows you to analyze adversarial examples and determine whether or not your ML model is under any threat.
+The Lumenova AI Trust platform allows you to analyze adversarial examples and determine whether or not your ML model is under any threat.

 Ultimately, understanding what makes an AI change its prediction is essential to developing an efficient cybersecurity strategy.